YangLongWang/Social-Network-API/README.md

 ### What I learned

 - use MongoDB and Mongoose to set models and controllers
+- delete user and its associated thoughts by using `$in`

 To see how I add code snippets, see below: